 Mock traceability – traceability challenge

-RQA consultants carry out mock traceability exercises to test a company’s traceability capability and provide reassurance that the systems are effective and fit for purpose; identifying gaps and providing compliance with audit requirements.
+We can also carry out a more frequent but less involving mock recall or traceability exercise to simply test a company’s traceability capability and provide reassurance that the systems are effective and fit for purpose.
+This will identify gaps and providing compliance with audit requirements.

 All data and information will be collated into a final report which can provide individual factory overviews as well as summary tables covering multiple factories in a group.
 The mock traceability exercise and report will help to demonstrate compliance with traceability requirements in audits.